 5.1 Do you know if your current supplier has recently installed a first generation smart meter?
 If NO, continue to 6.1.
 IF YES OR NOT SURE, read 5.2.

 5.2 You should know that first generation smart meters may temporarily lose some of the functionality, such as automatic meter reads, when switching.
-This is true for any supplier you switch to and the functionality should be restored in the second half of 2019.
+This is true for any supplier you switch to and the functionality should be restored this year.
 If you have any concerns or questions about this, you can find more information at opusenergy.com/dcc

 CLOSING STATEMENT